jeftegoes/AwsOverview/Management & Governance/AWS Control Tower.md

 - **Only one blueprint can be deployed to the account**
 - You can react to new accounts created using EventBridge

+# 6. AWS Control Tower – Account Factory

+TODO diagram

+# 7. Migrate an AWS Account to Control Tower

+TODO diagram

-# 6. Customizations for AWS Control Tower (CfCT)
+# 8. Customizations for AWS Control Tower (CfCT)

 - GitOps-style customization framework created by AWS.
 - Helps you add customizations to your Landing Zone using your custom CloudFormation templates and SCPs.
 - Automatically deploy resources to new AWS accounts created using Account Factory.
 - Note: CfCT is different from AFC (Account Factory Customization; blueprint).

-# 7. AWS Config Integration
+# 9. AWS Config Integration

 - Control Tower uses AWS Config to **implement Detective Guardrails**.
 - Control Tower automatically enables AWS Config in enabled Regions.
 - AWS Config Configuration History and snapshots delivered to S3 bucket in a centralized Log Archive account.
 - Control Tower uses CloudFormation StackSets to create resources like Config Aggregator, CloudTrail, and centralized logging.

-# 8. AWS Config Conformance Packs
+# 10. AWS Config Conformance Packs

 - **Config Conformance Packs:** Enables you to create packages of Config Compliance Rules & Remediations for easy deployment at scale.
 - Deploy to individual AWS accounts or entire and AWS Organization.

-# 9. Account Factory for Terraform (AFT)
+# 11. Account Factory for Terraform (AFT)

 - Helps you provision and customize AWS accounts in Control Tower through Terraform using a deployment pipeline.
-- You create an account request Terraform file which triggers the AFT workflow for account provisioning.
+- You create an **account request Terraform file** which triggers the AFT workflow for account provisioning.
 - Offers built-in feature options (disabled by default)
   - **AWS CloudTrail Data Events:** Creates a Trail & enables CloudTrail Data Events.
   - **AWS Enterprise Support Plan:** Turns on the Enterprise Support Plan.
   - **Delete The AWS Default VPC:** Deletes the default VPCs in all AWS Regions.
 - Terraform module maintained by AWS.
 - Works with Terraform Open-source, Terraform Enterprise, and Terraform Cloud.
+> `aft_feature_enterprise_support = true`
+TODO diagram